 - Increase Binghamton University's visibility, status and pubic value by making local collections and scholarship more accessible globally

 - Support long-term preservation of and access to local collections and scholarship

 What Is the Difference Between Rosetta and the ORB?

 Rosetta is a digital preservation system designed to ensure data integrity and access over time.
 Items added to Rosetta are intended to be preserved indefinitely.
-Material added to Rosetta can be made publicly accessible via the Libraries’ discovery catalog, FindIt! or placed in a private “dark” archive.
+Material added to Rosetta can be made publicly accessible via the Libraries’ discovery catalogue, FindIt! or placed in a private “dark” archive.

 The ORB is a platform where faculty, students, and scholars from the Binghamton University community can share and discover scholarly and creative works.
 Uploads into the ORB are intended to be open access.

 The ORB showcases scholarly and creative works of individuals affiliated with Binghamton University.
-Works deposited into the ORB are openly discoverable via the Libraries' catalog Find It!
+Works deposited into the ORB are openly discoverable via the Libraries' catalogue Find It!
 Or to a global audience via search engines such as Google.
-The ORB tracks usage statistics of each work, including downloads and number of visits to the works.
+The ORB tracks usage statistics of each work, including downloads and the number of visits to the works.
 If you are looking to create greater access and visibility of your work, then the ORB may be a better place to archive than Rosetta.